pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 Because our configuration loads :file:`README.md` to provide a ``long_description``, :file:`README.md` must be included along with your code when you :ref:`generate a source distribution <generating archives>`.
-Recent versions of :ref:`setuptools` will do this automatically.
+Newer versions of :ref:`setuptools` will do this automatically.

 Creating a LICENSE